Employment and Education

-The Future Leaders Program and Future Pathways Program are dedicated to empowering individuals by providing the essential resources, training, and support needed to break through employment and educational barriers.
-Through career development, financial assistance, and personalized guidance, these programs create opportunities for economic stability and professional growth.
+Our Employment & Education mission is to increase self-sufficiency by developing strategies that support a better quality of life for residents in Charleston, Berkeley, and Dorchester counties.
+The Employment & Education Programs are dedicated to empowering individuals by providing essential resources, training, and support to help remove employment and educational barriers.
+Through career development opportunities, financial assistance, and personalized guidance, these programs support economic stability and long-term professional growth.

 For additional questions, please email: employmentandeducation@palmettocap.org.